Skip to Content (Press Enter)

-Although surrogacy for heterosexual intended parents and same-sex intended parents is largely similar, there are a few factors that separate gay surrogacy from surrogacy for straight singles and couples.
+Although surrogacy for heterosexual intended parents and same-sex intended parents is largely similar, there are a few factors that make it different.

 Pre-Birth Order (PBO): A court proceeding that establishes parental rights prior to the birth of the child.
 PBOs are only available in certain states.
 In other states, it may be possible to obtain a post-birth order.